jknsware/lastpass-with-aws/README.md

 But that's still a lot of typing.
 How about we alias that and all the additional IAM Role ARNs possibilities?
 I keep all my aliases defined in `~/.bash_aliases`.

-_Remember that `aws-auth-otheraccount` requires we specify the `--role-arn` so we can switch to that role/account.
+_Note: Remember that `aws-auth-otheraccount` requires we specify the `--role-arn` so we can switch to that role/account.
 In this example, all of that is stored in `lpass` as the secret `aws-johndoe-role-arn-otheraccount`.
-The `Username` field contains the script and the `Password` field contains the role arn._
+The `Username` field contains the script and the `Password` field contains the Role ARN._

 _For every AWS account used in your organization, you'll need to create that additional secret and that BASH alias if you're going to follow along with this.
 Remember to adjust your `alias` scripts as neccessary._